Brittany has lived on the Big Island of Hawaii for most of her life and enjoys writing meaningful content that is

 Have you ever seen a gecko without a tail and wondered why?
 Lizards and other reptiles can lose their tail at-will and have the ability to regenerate missing tail portions or grow altogether new ones.
-But why do lizards lose their tails in the first place and how are they able to grow back?
+But why do lizards lose their tails in the first place?
+And how are they able to grow back?
 We will explore the reasons behind this method of self defense and also watch the creation of a new limb.

 What Is the Benefit of Reptile Tail Regeneration?

 Lizards have evolved to be able to detach their tails at-will.
 Unfortunately, sometimes they do not fully separate.
-Sometimes, the lizards are not so lucky, and they must live with a partially detached tail while the cells around it begin to regenerate.
+In these cases, the lizard must live with a partially detached tail while the cells around it begin to regenerate.

 Geckos Growing Back Their Tails